 For example, my father has an acoustic guitar he used to play often in the ’60s and ’70s (insert hippie joke here).
 I know he loved it.
 However, it’s been kicking around in storage for years now, and both the guitar and my dad need quite a bit of work to get back in playing shape.
 I’ve been thinking about getting the guitar professionally restored for him by a luthier, and throwing in a few lessons, too.

 Old jewelry and pocket watches are also great candidates for restoration.
 If something is in really rough shape, you can rescue the good parts — say, the gemstone of a broken ring — and have it incorporated into a new piece.
+In fact, one company, Project Repat (so named because they want to repatriate textile jobs to the USA), can make a custom quilt out of your loved one’s favorite old t-shirts.

 2. Handmade Items